Disney Tokyo vs. DisneySea: Which One Is Right For You?

 An Introduction To Tokyo Disney Resort

-Tokyo Disney Resort is a famous Disney Resort in Urayasu City in the Chiba prefecture in Japan.
+Tokyo Disney Resort is located in Urayasu City near Tokyo, Japan.

-The resort has two theme parks —Tokyo Disney and Tokyo DisneySea— as well as several hotels, entertainment areas, and shopping districts.
+The resort has two theme parks —Tokyo Disneyland and Tokyo DisneySea— as well as several hotels, entertainment areas, and shopping districts.

 Interestingly though, it is the only Disney Resort not owned by the Walt Disney Company.
 Instead, the parks are owned and operated by the Oriental Land Company (OLC) a Japanese company that licenses the rights to Disney’s intellectual property and characters to operate the resort.